killerbat00/sudoku/README.md

 - Deterministic sudoku board generator (as a separate package).
 - Support for saving game state (query param & localstorage).
 - Animating wins.
+- Improved accessibility.
+Current scope only reads selected cell's location and value.
+It would be helpful to know the value of other cells in the same row/column/box, and perhaps even other rows/columns/boxes somehow?.

 **Unplanned Features:**
 - Automatic removal of digits in notes when their location has been found (requires changing solving logic to check against solved state).